devozs/blog-frontend/content/blog/continuence-deployment-flux.md

 ```

 ## Secrets
 In this tutorial, I haven't utilized a secret manager like Azure Key Vault.
-Instead, I've employed a secret YAML file and ensured that it's not committed to GitHub by including it in the ***.gitignore*** file.
+Instead, I've used a secret YAML file and ensured that it's not committed to GitHub by including it in the ***.gitignore*** file.

 ::InfoBox{type="error"}
 Make sure not to put your kubernetes secrets in Git